-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D40 are two digital cameras that were announced, respectively, in March 2016 and November 2006.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D40 are two digital cameras that were officially introduced, respectively, in March 2016 and November 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 6 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 6 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D40

-The physical size and weight of the Canon 1300D and the Nikon D40 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1300D and the Nikon D40 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D40 is notably smaller (11 percent) than the Canon 1300D.
 However, the D40 is markedly heavier (8 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D40 are weather-sealed.